ofZach/devart-template/project_posts/2014-02-03-cutting-notes.md

 ![image](../project_images/screenshots/cities.png)

 Another thing we are starting to research is chroma, which identifies notes, not pitches, of a sound.
 It doesn't distinguish the octave -- just if it's a C or E note in the sound that's playing.

+We were encourage by an email from a researcher in melody extraction, [Benoit Fuentes](benoit-fuentes.fr), who writes:

+> Maybe you've tried too precise and sofisticated algorithms, not so robust to noise and polyphonic music.
+> If I were you, I would consider radio samples as a texture defined by two parameters :
+>  - the maximum of the chroma (http://labrosa.ee.columbia.edu/matlab/chroma-ansyn/) corresponding to the main pitch, regardless of its octave
+>  - the spectral centroid (http://en.wikipedia.org/wiki/Spectral_centroid), corresponding to the brightness of the sound

 We've got a feeling like this might prove to be really helpful.

 ![image](../project_images/screenshots/chroma.png)